 Following its discovery, “Love Never Felt So Good” was given to Dutch composer Giorgio Tuinfort to be remixed in consideration for release on an upcoming project.
 Tuinfort’s remix of “Love Never Felt So Good,” which was co-produced by Jackson Estate co-executor John McClain, was considered for, but not included on Michael – the controversial posthumous album released by Sony and the Estate in December 2010.

-Although not selected for the Michael album, “Love Never Felt So Good” would ultimately make its debut in May 2014, when the remix that Tuinfort and McClain had completed almost four years earlier was officially released as the lead single for Xscape – Sony and the Estate’s second posthumous Jackson album.
+Although not selected for the Michael album, “Love Never Felt So Good” would ultimately make its debut in May 2014, when Tuinfort and McClain’s remix was officially released as the lead single for Xscape – Sony and the Estate’s second posthumous Jackson album.

 Upon its release, “Love Never Felt So Good” shot to the top of the charts all around the world.
 The song quickly became Michael Jackson’s biggest hit in more than a decade – since the Invincible album’s lead single “You Rock My World” reached the top 10 in more than twenty countries in 2001.

-To accompany Tuinfort and McClain’s production of the track on the album, “Love Never Felt So Good” was remixed for a second time, by producer Timbaland, featuring a guest vocal performance by pop star Justin Timberlake in a virtual posthumous duet with Jackson.
+“Love Never Felt So Good” was also re-remixed by producer Timbaland, featuring a guest vocal performance by pop star Justin Timberlake.

-Additionally, the unadulterated original demo of the track recorded by Jackson with Paul Anka 34 years earlier was also included on Xscape.
+Additionally, the original 1980 demo of the track was also included on Xscape.

 When it reached its peak at number 9 on the Billboard Hot 100 chart on May 21, 2014, “Love Never Felt So Good” made Jackson the first and only artist in American chart history to have top ten hits in five different decades – six decades if you include his work with The Jackson 5.